 Through Olvera’s food, we learn that Mexican cuisine is more than fatty meats and melted cheese on tasteless tortillas.
 It’s more than rice and beans, chips and salsa.
 Mexican food is refined.
 It’s complex.
 And it’s beautiful.

 The Omakase Taco Bar is a unique dining experience within the stunning restaurant, Pujol.
 With 4 seatings throughout the day, diners are taken on a 3-hour journey similarly to how one might enjoy a meal at a sushi bar – letting the chef lead the way.

 This 10-course meal is unlike any dining experience I’ve had.
-Having a mother from Mexico City, this meal felt quite personal.
+Being half Mexican, this meal felt quite personal.

 Tacos, tostadas, tamales, and mole were typical meals growing up.
 So to experience fine dining with these dishes and flavors was emotional.
 It was a new, yet familiar experience that left an impression – one I’m still thinking of days later.

 Once seated, you’re greeted by the friendly bartenders that will serve as the guides of the experience.
 You’re given a choice of pairing the meal with artisan beers, Mexican wines, or mezcal.